 The simpler the form, the more submissions you’ll get — but the less value each submission will have.
 A visitor who’s willing to fill out extra fields describing their child’s interests, sports and goals is usually much more likely to become a paying client than someone who just plugs in an email address to keep in touch.

-At DNA Sports Center, our most valuable web form was the one visitors submitted to get a free speed training session.
+At DNA Sports Center, the web form visitors submitted to get a free speed training session was our most valuable web form.
 It had five fields: several shorter ones for the parent’s contact info and the child’s name and age, and a longer text field for describing their athletic goals.
 None of the fields were mandatory.
-In past years, we had a full checklist field of sports and a checklist field of the best times to call, but I eventually removed them because took up too much space on the web site relative to their value.
+In past years, we had a full checklist field of sports and a checklist field of the best times to call.
+I eventually removed them because took up too much space on the web site relative to their value.

 Along with a multiple-field form, I’d suggest adding a single-field email address form somewhere on your site.
-You’ll see an example at the top of this very site, and another at the footer of one of my eSoft Planner clients: Bald Eagle Camps.
+You’ll see an example at the top of this very site.
+You can find another at the footer of one of my eSoft Planner clients: Bald Eagle Camps.
 The simpler forms can really grow your subscriber levels because people are quick to sign up.

 Scale up Your Email Marketing — or Not

-The beauty of adding web forms to your web site is that it’s a one-time task that you can set up and forget about, or use as the foundation of a more advanced marketing strategy, either sooner or later.
+The beauty of adding web forms to your web site is that it’s a one-time task that you can set up and forget about.
+Or, you can use it as the foundation of a more advanced marketing strategy, either sooner or later.

-People will come across your website in a number of ways without you having to do much (click here for more on search engine visibility).
-That means if you don’t have a form on your site now, you’re missing out on potential subscribers every day you wait.
+People will come across your website in a number of ways without you having to do much.
+(Click here for more on search engine visibility.)
+If you don’t have a form on your site now, you’re missing out on potential subscribers every day you wait.

 You may not get around to emailing your list as regularly as you’d like these days.
-But when you do find the time or the staff to ramp up your email marketing efforts, you’ll be in much better shape if you have a list of leads to get started.
+When you do find the time or the staff to ramp up your email marketing efforts, you’ll be in much better shape if you have a list of leads to get started.

 That’s why I hope you’ll just take one simple step today and add some sort of web form or email sign up to your web site.

-eSoft Planner, the software my company built for scheduling and management of sports facilities, includes a simple email sign up form for your web site, but it also lets you manage all of your client and prospect data.
+eSoft Planner, the software my company built for scheduling and management of sports facilities, includes a simple email sign up form for your web site.
+It also lets you manage all of your client and prospect data.
 You can run reports, export any list, track interactions, and more.
 If you’d like to see how it works, click here and fill out the form for a free, custom demo.